McInnes – the end of an era

 It has never publicly been said where that came from, pure speculation from me, but it was announced in the first week of Derek McInnes’ reign as manager.
 I’d say that was something he suggested in his interview.
 How to bring back to life Aberdeen Football Club.
 Oh and training facilities would also have been mentioned most certainly.

 Really worth pointing out the training facilities battle that McInnes fought.
 On our behalf, on all future Aberdeen managers’ behalf, on Scottish football’s behalf.
-He publicly, at considerable risk to himself, (Milne loved a sacking) pushed non-stop for those training facilities.
+He publicly, at considerable risk to himself, (Milne didn’t hold back on a sacking) pushed non-stop for those training facilities.
 Training facilities that NEVER needed to be next to a new stadium, that Skovdahl was begging for twenty years previously.

 Included in the training facilities narrative were a number of twists and turns.
 A promise of a shared facility with the University, that was ‘definitely coming’ turned out to be nonsense in a not entirely surprising turn of events for seasoned Afc watchers.
 That padded out a couple of years.
 They would eventually arrive, sadly too late in the McInnes era, but it was him who pushed and pushed and pushed, until they built them.
 And yes they are Dave Cormack’s and absolutely deserving Dave Cormack’s name is on them, but they will always be a huge part of the Derek McInnes legacy.
 He did it.
 He made it their number one priority by keeping it in the media.